-The BCA creates a new type of contract: a Business Collateral Contract.
-Under a Business Collateral Contract, the security provider—which can be a legal entity or a private individual—is permitted to grant non-possessory security to the security receiver, which must be a financial institution or an approved body).
+The BSA creates a new type of contract: a Business Security Contract.
+Under a Business Security Contract, the security provider—which can be a legal entity or a private individual—is permitted to grant non-possessory security to the security receiver, which must be a financial institution or an approved body).

-The BCA specifies a list of different categories of assets which can form part of a Business Collateral Contract: see BCA, ss 8-9
+The BSA specifies a list of different categories of assets which can form part of a Business Collateral Contract: see BSA, ss.8-9

-In order to be valid, a Business Collateral Contract must be in writing, and must be registered with the Business Collateral Registration Office.
+In order to be valid, a Business Security Contract must be in writing, and must be registered with the Business Security Registration Office.